 Note: The IBM Security MIB file (iss.mib) defines the format of the SNMP traps and is used by SNMP management applications to provide a translation of the numeric Object Identifiers (OIDs) in the trap messages.
 To display the Event Name in SNMP trap messages, import or compile iss.mib in a SNMP management application.
-You can download the iss.mib file from http://www.iss.net/download.
+You can download the iss.mib file from the IBM Security License Key and Download Center at https://ibmss.flexnetoperations.com/control/isdl/home.

-Creating an SNMP Response Object
+Creating an SNMP response object

-Use an SNMP response object to specify where to send an SNMP trap.
+Use an SNMP Response Object to specify where to send an SNMP notification (trap).
 Objects you create here can be used by multiple response rules.